House building within South of the M4

 Where pre-application advice confirms that a legal agreement will be required the following information should be supplied with your planning application:

-the contact address and name of the solicitor representing you or your client.
+- The contact address and name of your solicitor

-The Council has developed a series of standard agreements and the Case Officer will supply these to you.
+We have developed a series of standard agreements.
+The Case Officer will give these to you.

 When an application is to be approved there will be a focus on completing the whole process within the required 13 week timescale.
 It will be expected that the legal agreement will be completed at the latest 2 days prior to the application expiry date.

-If pre-application discussion has included information on the Section 106 contributions arising from the proposal it would be helpful to the Case Officer to have an indication of whether the required contributions are acceptable to the applicant.
+If pre-application discussion has included information on the s106 contributions arising from the proposal it would be helpful to the Case Officer to have an indication of whether the required contributions are acceptable to the applicant.

-The Council will proceed with drafting a Section 106 agreement on the understanding that the applicant pays any costs arising should the application eventually be refused.
+We will draft a Section 106 agreement on the understanding that the applicant pays any costs arising should the application eventually be refused.
 Given the target to determine major applications within 13 weeks, early contact and preparation of agreements is beneficial.